karthik-047/Paging_sys_extended/README.md

 Compilation:

     - make/make all: Generate the executable file.
-    - make clean: Delete the executable file znd the generated text files.
+    - make clean: Delete the executable file and the generated text files.

 Usage:

-    - ./krishnamoorthynatarajanke_exam1.exe
+    - ./krishnamoorthynatarajanke_proj2.exe
     - Choose the options:
         1 for FIFO
         2 for LRU